ajstamm/shepherds-crook/Resume.md

 * participated in discussions
 * served on COVID effects on hospitalization and NCDM subcommittees

+### Cold related illness

+* presented on cold related deaths in NYS
+* participated in discussions

 ### SND

 * participated in discussions
-* tracked topics of interest to other team members (notably Kristen)
+* tracked topics of interest to NYS team members (notably Kristen)

 ### Health equity